-While RiverCOG completes much of the PL work in house, the agency has provided for a direct cost estimate of \$50,000 to support planning and engineering analysis by potential consultants throughout FY24 and FY25.
-It is anticipated that there will be a need for support with outside consultants for special studies, updates to plans, and data collection, as part of the tasks Data Collection, Planning Activities and Other Technical Assistance, including but not limited to special studies and plan updates.
+While RiverCOG completes much of the PL work in-house, the agency has provided for a direct cost estimate of \$50,000 to support planning and engineering analysis by potential consultants throughout FY26 and FY27.
+It is anticipated that there will be a need for support with outside consultants for special studies, updates to plans, and data collection, as part of the tasks Data Collection, Planning Activities and Other Technical Assistance, including but not limited to special studies, plan updates, and EcoInteractive SaaS solutions for TIP development.
 Table 1 shows a direct cost estimate of \$70,000 with the difference being non-consultant costs.

-IMPORTANT ISSUES FOR FY 2024-2025
+IMPORTANT ISSUES FOR FY 2026-2027

 Transportation infrastructure issues in the RiverCOG region are less financially complex than other densely populated urbanized areas in Connecticut.
-While the agency provides transportation support to the urbanized area of Middletown, for the most part the region is an ex-urban/rural geographic template that connects three urbanized areas and is located on major interstate highway and rail networks.
-That said, the agency works at integrating larger objectives into both regional and interregional goals to ensure that environmental protection goals and community improvement through land use, transportation, economics, and design are cohesive.
+While the agency provides transportation support to the urbanized area of Middletown, much of the region is an ex-urban/rural where three urbanized areas meet, along major expressways and rail networks.
+That said, the agency works at integrating larger objectives into both regional and state goals to ensure environmental protection and community improvement through cohesive land use, transportation, economics, and design.

 The objective is to plan for a cost effective, safe, and efficient system for all modes of transportation within the region.
-The primary focus for the region is coordinated access that is cost efficient, purposeful, provides for sustainable land use, works toward environmental justice tenets, and enacts best management practices for non-motorized and motorized transportation improvements within the region.
+The primary focus for the region is coordinated access that is cost efficient, purposeful, provides for supportable land use, and enacts best management practices for non-motorized and motorized transportation improvements within the region.
 The overall goal is to integrate access for all modes of transportation to ensure quality of life for residents, enhanced mobility, hospitality, and ease of access for visitors, and community-oriented economic development.

-Coordination of transportation improvements within the towns and region is paramount, including maintenance of existing transportation systems through exploration of road and bridge improvements, including expansion of options to reduce Vehicle Miles Traveled (VMTs), improvement of transit oriented development, and coordination of intermodal transportation as outlined within the Metropolitan Transportation Plan.
+Coordination of transportation improvements within the municipalities and region is paramount, including maintenance of existing transportation systems through exploration of road and bridge improvements, including expansion of options to reduce Vehicle Miles Traveled (VMTs), improvement of transit oriented development, and coordination of intermodal transportation as outlined within the Metropolitan Transportation Plan.